 - Retirement or separation from service (distributions where the employee retires or separates from service on or after age 55 are not subject to the 10% early withdrawal federal tax penalty)

 In addition, you must begin taking distributions once you reach age 70½ or you retire, whichever is later.

 Bear in mind that income taxes are payable upon withdrawal.

-VALIC offers many distribution options, allowing you to tailor your benefits to meet your individual needs.
+AIG Retirement Services offers many distribution options, allowing you to tailor your benefits to meet your individual needs.
 Depending on your employer’s plan provisions, your withdrawal options include:

 - Transferring or rolling over your vested account balance to another tax-advantaged plan that accepts rollovers

 - Taking a lump-sum distribution

 - Choosing one of the many annuity options available from AIG Retirement Services

 - Deferring distributions until a later date (but no later than attainment of age 70½) if you are no longer working for the employer sponsoring the plan, allowing your account to continue to grow tax deferred.

 Generally, income taxes must be paid on all amounts you withdraw from your plan.
 A 10% federal tax penalty for early withdrawal may apply to distributions taken prior to attainment of age 59½.